IVPAAS/tvm-ng/README.md

 # change directory to your app
 $ cd tvm-ng

-# install the dependencies with yarn
+# install the dependencies with npm
-$ yarn
+$ npm install
 ```